jamessessford/jamessessford.com/source/_posts/ibis-template.md

 [https://github.com/jamessessford/ibis-template](https://github.com/jamessessford/ibis-template)

-The main features of the template are the VS Code extension recommendations, allowing me to see the PDF from within VS Code rather than having to open the file in a separate reader, and the auto build task for Ibis when I'm updating content in the document.
+The main features of the template are the VS Code extension recommendations, allowing me to see the PDF from within VS Code rather than having to open the file in a separate reader, and the auto build task for Ibis when I'm updating content in the document!